Skip to content

 For US passport holders, Chile typically requires visa-free and Peru requires visa-free.
 Requirements differ by nationality and change frequently, so verify with the official government website before you travel.

-Chile vs Peru: the at-a-glance breakdown
+Chile vs Peru: Month-by-Month Climate

 Save to Pinterest